With just one cell/BTS, your mobile phone isn’t all that mobile.

 Everybody needs good Neighbors

-Our phone can only monitor the signal strength of so many channels at once.
+Our phone can only monitor the signal strength of so many neighboring cells at once (Up to 6).
 So in order to know which frequency (known as ARFCNs) to take signal strength measurements on, our phone needs to know the frequencies it should expect to see neighbours, so it can measure these frequencies.

-The System Information Block 2 is broadcast by the BTS on the BCCH and SACCH channels, and contains the ARFCNs (Frequencies) of the BTSs that neighbour it.
+The System Information Block 2 is broadcast by the BTS on the BCCH and SACCH channels, and contains the ARFCNs (Frequencies) of the BTSs that neighbour that cell.

-With this info our Phone only needs to monitor the frequencies of the cells nearby it’s been told about in the SIB2.
+With this info our Phone only needs to monitor the frequencies (ARFCNs) of the cells nearby it’s been told about in the SIB2 to check the received power levels on those frequences.

 This is vastly simplified…